dannwaneri/Penuelnwaneri/README.md

-Do you know any cool open-source projects that requires my skillset?
+If you happen to know any open source project,You can also find me on LinkedIn.

 <!--